-Welcome to BBC Good Food’s Healthy Diet Plan for winter 2022!
+Welcome to BBC Good Food’s Healthy Diet Plan for summer 2023!
 This page contains everything you need for the whole week.
 Scroll down or click the links below to get started.
 Looking for a different plan?
-Discover our meat eater’s menu or try our vegetarian plan.
+Discover our meat and fish menu or try our vegetarian plan.

 The food we eat not only affects our physical health and how we look, it also impacts how we feel as well as our mood and outlook.
 Providing your body with the right nourishment through a healthy, balanced diet can improve mood, support energy levels and help you think more clearly.

 Cutting meat and dairy from your diet, however, can mean you miss out on some essential vitamins and minerals.
 Our vegan diet plan helps you optimise your intake of these nutrients.
-We’ve done this by including some handy kitchen hacks, like finishing a lentil dish with a dash of lime juice to boost iron absorption, using rapeseed oil to support omega-3 fatty acid levels, and stir-frying carrots to make beta-carotene easier to absorb.
+We’ve done this by including some handy kitchen hacks, like mixing rice and beans to offer the full spectrum of essential amino acids, using rapeseed oil to support omega-3 fatty acid levels, and choosing fortified dairy alternatives to boost your nutrients.

 If eating like this is new to you, add a couple of the recipes to your diet the week before you start the plan to help your system adjust to the new foods and the additional fibre.
 Click here for more information on following a healthy, balanced vegan diet.

 We’ve focused our vegan diet plan on wholegrains, vegetables, fruits and nuts and seeds, and with good reason.
 These foods have been associated with a number of positive health benefits, including better digestive health, stronger immunity and improved mood.
 As a result, by following our plan, you can expect to feel more energised, improve your digestion and feel brighter and sharper.